Lectures and seminars are a fundamental part of undergraduate life. Find out what they involve and how to make the most of this valuable contact time

 The academic achievement advisers at the University of Roehampton all agree that preparation for lectures is the key to a successful degree.
-Being well-prepared will empower to contribute, and help you to avoid feeling lost and overwhelmed, says Sarah Taylor-Harman.
+Being well-prepared will empower you to contribute, and help you avoid feeling lost and overwhelmed, says Sarah Taylor-Harman.

 This includes knowing exactly where and when your lectures will be.
 'Get in the habit of checking your university email account in advance of sessions,' she says.
 'Your lecturers will use this mode of communication to let you know about any additional preparation, as well as to notify you of room changes, rescheduling and cancellations.
 It's a good idea to send push notifications to your smart phone if you have one.'